Appearance & Reality > The Lord Jesus Christ > Strong and weak

 5 "I saw a dream and it made me fearful; and these fantasies as I lay on my bed and the visions in my mind kept alarming me.

-Nebuchadnezzar was at ease, and there was nothing threatening him at that point in time.
-But because of a dream, he became fearful and alarmed.
-Daniel 2:1 records that because of his dreams, “his spirit was troubled and his sleep left him”.
+Nebuchadnezzar was at a point in his life when everything seemed to be going well for him.
+He was at ease and flourishing.
+Then he had a dream, and he became terrified.
+Daniel 2:1 tells us that because of his dreams, “his spirit was troubled and his sleep left him”.

-A very striking descriptive portrayal of such fear can be seen in Nebuchadnezzar's descendant, Belshazzar.
+Another striking portrayal of such fear can be seen in Nebuchadnezzar’s descendant, Belshazzar.
 He ruled after Nebuchadnezzar.
-Daniel 5:1-4 gives an account of the king having a great feast for a thousand of his nobles and he gave orders to bring out the gold and silver vessels, which Nebuchadnezzar had taken from the temple in Jerusalem, so that they could drink from them.
+Daniel 5:1-4 gives an account of the king hosting a great feast for a thousand of his nobles.
+During the feast, he gave orders to bring out the gold and silver vessels, which Nebuchadnezzar had taken from the temple in Jerusalem, so they could drink from them.
 They were having a great time, or so they thought.
-As they were drinking and praising the gods of gold, silver, bronze, iron, wood, stone,
+Verses 5-6 tell us what happened as they were drinking and praising the gods of gold, silver, bronze, iron, wood and stone.

 Daniel 5:5-6